The Best scuba diving sites around Phuket.

 Phi Phi island has some great diving sites and the best ones are located at the Southern end of the island group at Phi Phi diving at Koh Bida Nok and Phi Phi diving sites at Koh Bida Nai both great place to look and watch for sharks.
 Palong Wall and Turtle rock are also top dive sites to visit again for sharks and Turtles.
 Watch our video to get an overall opinion of the marine life you can encounter when diving at Phi Phi Diving sites.

 Racha Yai Island has many dive sites depending on the time of year and the season you visit will dictate which dive site you can access.
 Bungalow Bay, has north and south reefs that are rocky shorelines Lucys Reef, Staghorn,

-Located 40 Minutes South of Racha Yai Island is “Racha Noi” this uninhabited Island has some excellent phuket diving sites on the eastern coat line with good visibility all year round.
-The Eastern Coastline reefs and dive sites are dominated with large Granite rocks, hard and soft corals and white sandy bottoms and are the perfect location for finding the odd Whale sharks, Manta Rays, and Leopard Sharks.
-Eastern Dive sites have shallow water diving available for new divers at Banana Bay & Racha Noi Bay Dive sites, while the adventurous experienced diver can venture to the most famous diving location call “South Tip”.
-It’s worth noting that the Western sites have equally as good diving sites, Marina Bay, Maritas Rock.
+Located 40 Minutes South of Racha Yai Island is “Racha Noi” this uninhabited Island has some excellent Phuket diving sites on the eastern coast line with good visibility all year round.
+The Eastern Coastline reefs and dive sites are dominated by large Granite rocks, hard and soft corals, and white sandy bottoms and are the perfect location for finding the odd Whale sharks, Manta Rays, and Leopard Sharks.
+Eastern Dive sites have shallow water diving available for new divers at Banana Bay & Racha Noi Bay Dive sites, while the adventurous experienced diver can venture to the most famous diving location called “South Tip”.
+It’s worth noting that the Western sites have equally as good diving sites, Marina Bay, and Maritas Rock.